itouchz/Conversational-AutoML/README.md

 # ConversationalAutoML
-A Framework Towards Democratizing Artificial Intelligence with Natural Language
+A Framework for Generating an Efficient Machine Learning Model with a Few Sentences